GabeeCoding/camp/README.md

 # CAMP Proxy

 ### What is CAMP?
 Since my school blocks any ports except for 80 and 443, I made this app.
-In order to access something hosted on port 3000 you would go to the endpoint /3000 and it takes you there
+In order to access something hosted on port 3000 you would go to the endpoint /3000 and it takes you there.
+It also loads /everything/else/not/just/the/home/page

 ### How does it work?
 It works by getting the port number from the URL and then adding it on to a base url (process.env.URL).
 If there is no port number in the url it tries to get it from the Referer http header.
 Then, it streams a request to the internal url which looks something like this: